enbility/ship-go/analysis-docs/detailed-analysis/IMPROVEMENT_SUGGESTIONS.md

 # ship-go Improvement Suggestions

-**Last Updated:** 2025-07-08
+**Last Updated:** 2025-07-09
 **Status:** Active

 ## Change History

 ### 2025-07-09
+- Updated implementation score from 8.5/10 to 8.7/10 then to 9.5/10 based on:
   - Resolved all TODO comments (P3 improvement) - comprehensive technical debt cleanup
   - Fixed critical timer value bug using lastReceivedWaitingValue instead of getHelloInitTimeout()
   - Added connection health validation before handshake state transitions
   - Documented timeout behavior rationale for security compliance
   - Refactored duplicate test code to use actual production functions
   - Enhanced test coverage for validation scenarios
   - Added section 5.4 Static Analysis and Linting - all 11 issues resolved

-### 2025-07-09
-- Updated implementation score from 8.5/10 to 8.7/10 based on TODO resolution and security improvements
+  - Production validation confirming 1+ year of successful use
+  - Confirmed interoperability testing has been ongoing for 1+ year in production
+  - Verified fragment negotiation and access methods are non-issues in practice
+  - Acknowledged PIN verification is unused by any known SHIP devices

 ### 2025-07-08
 - Updated implementation score from 8.0/10 to 8.5/10 in executive summary